Mahindra XUV500

 The Mahindra XUV500 is a compact crossover SUV produced by the Indian automobile manufacturer Mahindra & Mahindra.
 The XUV500 was designed and developed at Mahindra's design and vehicle build center in Nashik and Chennai and is manufactured in Mahindra's Chakan & Nashik plant, India.
 During its development, the car was code-named 'W201'.
 It is the first monocoque chassis-based vehicle the company has produced.

 It is succeeded by the XUV700, which was planned to be the second-generation XUV500 during development.

 History

-Pre facelift (2011-2015)
+Pre facelift (W201) (2011-2015)

-The XUV500 was launched in 2 variants in 2011, sharing the same engine: the W6 in two-wheel drive only.
-The W6 includes a 6-inch monochrome infotainment display, two airbags, ABS with electronic brake-force distribution (EBD), and disc brakes on all wheels.
+The XUV500 was launched in 2 variants (W6 and W8) in 2011, sharing the same engine: the W6 in two-wheel drive only.
+The W6 includes a 6-inch monochrome infotainment display, two airbags, ABS with electronic brakeforce distribution (EBD), and disc brakes on all wheels.

-The W8 which can be specified in two or four-wheel drive.
+The W8 can be specified in two or All-wheel drive.
 The W8 adds GPS navigation, six airbags, a touch screen, electronic stability program (ESP) with rollover mitigation, Hill Hold and Hill Descent control, alloy wheels, and leather upholstery.

-The company later added a W4 base variant in 2013.
+Mahindra later added a W4 base variant and sports edition in 2013.

+An Xclusive edidition with added features such as sunroof, reverse camera, powered seats, aluminum paddles, and others was introduced in 2014.

-First facelift (2015)
+First facelift (W207) (2015-2018)

 The XUV500 was facelifted in May 2015.
 After the facelift, the top-end W10 variant was launched.
-Automatic transmission was announced to be implemented on the W6, W8 and W10 variants in November 2015, being available on December 5, 2015.
+Automatic transmission was announced to be implemented on the W6, W8, W10 and W10 (o) awd and AT variants in November 2015, being available on December 5, 2015.
+And with a gasoline variant on G AT has 2.2l turbo I4 with liquid intercooler on 2017 the also were a sports edition.
+The vehicle came with a 1.99L diesel engine for the Delhi NCR region.

-Second facelift (2018)
+Second facelift (W208) (2018)

 On April 18, 2018, another facelifted version of Mahindra XUV500 was released.
 It was released with a more powerful engine and a horsepower increase of 15 hp.

 Mahindra also changed the naming system of the variants.
-There were W5, W7, W9, W11 variants.
+There were W3, W5, W7, W9, W11 W11(o), AWD and AT and G AT variants.
 Instead of even numbers, Mahindra used odd numbers, to denote the step up from the earlier variants.

-In the second facelift, there were minor styling tweaks, and feature updates.
+In the second facelift, there were minor styling tweaks, and feature updates and got eVGT which bump power from 140 hp to 155 hp 330NM to 360NM.

+Safety

 Exports

-Mahindra announced that the SUV would be exported to Australia, Chile, Italy, Nepal, New Zealand, Peru, South Africa, and Spain as a complete knock-down.
+Mahindra announced that the SUV would be exported to Australia, Chile, Italy, Nepal, New Zealand, Peru, South Africa, Middle East and Spain as a complete knock-down.

 In the South African market, sales of the XUV500 exceeded 1,200 units by February 2013.